tubery/projectGallery/README.md

 I will keep this simple as I think it is focused on CSS flexbox and JS fundamentals.

+Should have commited small chunks of code when completing the base styling and JS.
+Did JS flexbox in one commit instead of two.

+Design not create it follows a generic card design

 ## Building

 ---